Pepsin: Applications

 Commercial pepsin is extracted from the glandular layer of hog stomachs.
 It is a component of rennet used to curdle milk during the manufacture of cheese.
 Pepsin is used for a variety of applications in food manufacturing: to modify and provide whipping qualities to soy protein and gelatin, to modify vegetable proteins for use in nondairy snack items, to make precooked cereals into instant hot cereals, and to prepare animal and vegetable protein hydrolysates for use in flavoring foods and beverages.
 It is used in the leather industry to remove hair and residual tissue from hides and in the recovery of silver from discarded photographic films by digesting the gelatin layer that holds the silver.
 Pepsin was historically an additive of Beeman's gum brand chewing gum by Dr. Edwin E. Beeman.
+The namesake of Pepsodent came from pepsin, designed to break down and digest food deposits on the teeth.
+Pepsin was an ingredient used in early Pepsodent toothpaste.

 Pepsin is commonly used in the preparation of F(ab')2 fragments from antibodies.
 In some assays, it is preferable to use only the antigen-binding (Fab) portion of the antibody.
 For these applications, antibodies may be enzymatically digested to produce either an Fab or an F(ab')2 fragment of the antibody.
 To produce an F(ab')2 fragment, IgG is digested with pepsin, which cleaves the heavy chains near the hinge region.
 One or more of the disulfide bonds that join the heavy chains in the hinge region are preserved, so the two Fab regions of the antibody remain joined together, yielding a divalent molecule (containing two antibody binding sites), hence the designation F(ab')2.
 The light chains remain intact and attached to the heavy chain.
 The Fc fragment is digested into small peptides.
 Fab fragments are generated by cleavage of IgG with papain instead of pepsin.
 Papain cleaves IgG above the hinge region containing the disulfide bonds that join the heavy chains, but below the site of the disulfide bond between the light chain and heavy chain.
 This generates two separate monovalent (containing a single antibody binding site) Fab fragments and an intact Fc fragment.
 The fragments can be purified by gel filtration, ion exchange, or affinity chromatography.